Cultivating a new generation of wise thinkers & good leaders

-Character is the guiding core of who we are – a mosaic of personal qualities that are developed over time and govern how we consistently perceive, think, feel, and act.
-We conduct interdisciplinary research on character and leadership that draws on the humanities and social sciences to help develop a new generation of wise thinkers and good leaders.
+Good character powers ethical and effective leadership.
+Character is at the core of who we are as people – a mosaic of personal qualities that are developed over time and govern how we consistently perceive, think, feel, and act.

 Our research